Get a demo of Culture Amp

 People in Germany > 5000 were much more positive than average regarding Growth.

-On the lower side, people in Germany > 5000 had much lower favorable scores than average in Action, Social Connection, and Service & Quality Focus.
+On the lower side, people in Germany > 5000 had much lower favorable scores than average in Action, Feedback & Recognition, and Leadership.

 People working in Germany > 5000 are less engaged than Oceania, Eastern Europe, APAC, and North America.

-The highest scoring question for Germany > 5000 had 87% of people agreeing that they know how their work contributes to the goals of %[Company]% (-2% compared to overall) while they were generally most positive about Growth.
+The highest scoring question for Germany > 5000 had 87% of people agreeing that they know what they need to do to be successful in their role (+0% compared to overall) while they were generally most positive about Growth.

-People in Germany > 5000 were generally least favourable about Action, and were most negative towards 'I have seen positive changes taking place based on recent employee survey results' with 26% of people disagreeing (+12% above average).
+People in Germany > 5000 were generally least favourable about Action, and were most negative towards 'I believe my total compensation (base salary+any bonuses+benefits+equity) is fair, relative to similar roles at other companies' with 33% of people disagreeing (+10% above average).

 How long do people stay?